-The School Motto is “Think of Others” It emerged when Miss Holliday was creating school rules, trying to make them few in number and as reasonable as they could be.
+The School Motto was “Think of Others” It emerged when Miss Holliday was creating school rules, trying to make them few in number and as reasonable as they could be.
 Her nephew (who was also a teacher at the school) said “why not end with ‘Think of Others’ because it is the basis for all rules.”
 Thus it summed up the rules and proved to be an excellent school motto.

 Miss Holliday asked for written suggestions and a motto for each House.

 On the 6th May the school was closed as it was a holiday and thus the name Jubilee was chosen because this day was to celebrate the Silver Jubilee of King George 5th.

 St George emerged as one of the House names due to its important significance with our country’s traditions.